research-software-reactor/devops-for-research-sprint/README.md

 Everyone is asked to follow our [code of conduct](ttps://research-software-reactor.github.io/coc) and to checkout our [contributing guidelines](./CONTRIBUTING.md) for more information on how to get started.

 ## License
-The Research Software Reactos community makes all of their materials publicly available under open source licenses.
+The Research Software Reactor community makes all of their materials publicly available under open source licenses.

 The process documents and data are made available under a CC-BY license.
 Software are made available under an BSD 3 clause license.